-You simply can’t beat a good curry.
-This prawn and coconut cream curry with chilli and ginger is full of flavour and really simple to make.
-I’ve included my make from scratch curry paste.
-It’s versatile enough to use with chicken, fish and vegetables.
-Having a ready-made curry paste on hand makes midweek suppers super simple.
+You can’t beat a good curry.
+This prawn and coconut cream curry with chilli and ginger is flavourful and really simple to make.
+I’ve included a make from scratch curry paste.
+It’s good with chicken, fish and vegetables.
+Having a ready-made curry paste on hand makes midweek suppers a cinch.

-This prawn curry has a mellow heat that.
-You can of course, up the level according to taste.
-I’ve used three different types of chilli in the paste, each of which contributes a particular type of heat.
-Made with red chillies, dried chilli flakes, chilli powder and just enough ginger to add a mild, sweet heat.
+The heat level here is mild, not hot at all.
+You can of course add as much red heat as you like.
+I’ve used three different types of chillis in the paste, each of which contributes a different kind of heat.
+Made with red chillies, dried chilli flakes and chilli powder.

-Good curries are about building flavour profiles.
+Good curries are about building flavour.
 Dry toasting the whole spices release their natural oils and provide intense flavour.
-Caramelising the onions slowly over a gentle heat will provide subtle sweetness to the paste.
+Caramelising the onions slowly over a gentle heat lends a gentle sweetness.
 Once the paste is done, you’re on the home stretch to the quickest curry ever!
 Prawns require minimal cooking time, so make sure you have the rice ready.

 Prawn and coconut cream curry